 Dhankar Gompa: 3,894 meters

 Breathtaking view from the monastery’s back door.
-The cliff soils are being shaped by wind and rain throughout the years.
+The cliff soils have been shaped by wind and rain throughout the years.
 The monastery hosts the deity of Dhyana Buddha (Thinking Buddha), and a large number of scriptures in the Bhoti language.
 New housing developments can be seen below the monastery.
 Dhankar village is below the monastery.
-A most peaceful place to be for one week retreat.
+A most peaceful place to be for a week’s retreat.

-The trip was so short that end on the third day.
-Before we heading back to Manali, we visited the Key Gompa.
+The trip was so short that it ended on the third day.
+Before we headed back to Manali, we visited the Key Gompa.
 It’s our final destination.
 We started as early as possible.
 When we arrived, the monks were peeling potatoes by the stairs, preparing for lunch.

 Kye Gompa: 4,116 meters

-Kye Gompa is the largest gompa in the valley, built-in around the 11th century.
+Kye Gompa is the largest gompa in the valley, built around the 11th century.
 A colorful gate welcomes you to the gompa.
-Even we arrived at 9 am, the prayer room and rooms are locked.
-The key person has nowhere to be found.
+Even when we arrived at 9 am, the prayer room and rooms were locked.
+The key person is nowhere to be found.
 We left to explore the exterior of the gompa.
 Similar to Dhankar, the strategic position offers it a splendid view of the valley and the Spiti Valley.
 You could stay here for a month, just inquire.
 I personally prefer Dhankar :).

 The gompa is known for its ancient murals and rare thangkas.
 In a fort style, the gompa has three levels.
 Part of the gompa was destroyed in the 1975 earthquake and rebuilt.